 Horning hired Ric Jung as Chief Engineer in 1980.
 He has overseen a broadcast plant that started as a single (all analog) transmitter and modest studio facilities and has grown in to a network of three transmitters, each digitally broadcasting a remarkable 4 stations, with studios and other infrastructure support.
 Jung remains in this role more than 35 years later.

 The history of Radio Kansas is also about the up-and-coming professionals who took a chance on a small-ish midwestern station and parlayed their experience under Horning into successful careers across the public broadcasting system.
 These professionals are far too numerous to mention, but the list notably includes several who went on to manage stations of their own.
 Brief biographies don't do justice to any of these individuals, but Craig Curtis, for instance, went on to be active in management at American Public Media and later ran KPCC, Southern California Public Radio.
 Chuck Miller later ran stations in Louisiana and Kentucky.
 John Huertz managed KSOF at Friends University, Wichita.
-Dan Skinner managed stations in Indiana, Texas, and now Ohio.
+Dan Skinner managed stations in Indiana, Texas, and now Kansas University's station in Lawrence.
 Stewart Vanderwilt now runs one of the jewels in the public radio system, KUT in Austin.
 Sharon Dudgeon is GM of the station at her alma mater in Michigan.
 Anthony Hunt has run stations in Maryland and now Indiana.
 Eric Strobel managed (commercial) KMMM, Pratt.
 Nancy Finken is Network Manager at Nebraska Educational Telecommunications.
 Under Horning, former Lousiana GM Mark Simmons became our Music Director, and finally Ken Baker is Manager of the Radio Kansas network.
 We're bound to have lost track of other managers, directors and producers who got their start or furthered their careers at Radio Kansas.
 If you're out there, drop us a line!

 In 1984 the KHCC studios were moved to the third floor of Davis Hall, located about one mile from the main HCC campus in Hutchinson.
 Ric Jung designed the acoustics of the studios and production rooms using primitive but effective acoustic modelling software.
 In addition to these purpose-built studios the facility offered, adequate office space as the staff grew to 17.